Household economics: The collective model

 The basic principles of these models are to characterize the preferences of each individual and to characterize the distribution factors.
 The collective model, unlike the unitary model, acknowledges the existence of inequalities within the household.
+More precisely, the model assumes that a household will seek to maximise the weighted average of each members' utilities, where the weights represent each members ability to influence the decision-making process, also known as bargaining power.
+This means that contrary to the unitary model, any changes in a household member's ability to influence the decision-making process will result in changes to the household's expenditure pattern.

-The collective approach was first developed by Pierre-Andre Chiappori (1992).
-There are two approach of collective models: cooperative, where household decisions are Pareto efficient, and noncooperative, based on Nash's equilibrium.
+The collective approach was first developed by Pierre-Andre Chiappori (1988) and further developed by Browning and Meghir (1991) and Browning, Bourguignon, Chiappori and Lechene (1994).
+There are two approach of collective models: cooperative, where household decisions are Pareto efficient, and non-cooperative, based on Nash's equilibrium.

-The non-cooperative is based on non-cooperative provision of public goods.
+The non-cooperative approach is based on a non-cooperative provision of public goods.
 Each member has separate economies within the household.
 The provision of public goods is inefficient.
 The household members are not able to enter into efficient contract with each other.